 USB’s MBA has been ranked as the top program in Africa (by Universal, an international rating agency).
 With over 28,000 alumni from all corners of the world and a strong global influence, they have a compelling commitment to develop business leaders for the African continent.
 This commitment underpins the University’s use of tools relevant and valid to the South African and broader African context.
-SHL assessments provide objectivity and fairness, relevant comparison populations, and are free from cultural bias.
+SHL assessments aim to reduce cultural bias to provide objectivity, fairness and relevant comparison populations.

 Unlike tests used by other business schools, the SHL assessments mean no lengthy preparation is required.

 Attracting Potential through a Positive Experience